SinghJasmeet585/Software-Defect-Prediction/README.md

 used for the same.

-In this project we use Random forest, Convolutional Neural Networks, SVM and Artificial Neural Network to train the model with the data.
+In this project we use Random forest, Convolutional Neural Networks, SVM, Decision Tree, Naive Bayes and Artificial Neural Network to train the model with the data.
 After getting different results from these techniques, we combine them through Logistic Regression and get the final output.